New COVID Variant 'Omicron' Identified; Here's What You Need To Know

 Given the recent rapid rise in COVID-19 in South Africa, restricting travel from the region is “prudent” and would buy authorities more time, said Neil Ferguson, an infectious diseases expert at Imperial College London.

-Jeffrey Barrett, director of COVID-19 Genetics at the Wellcome Sanger Institute, thought that the early detection of the new variant could mean restrictions taken now would have a bigger impact than when the delta variant first emergedMORE NEWS: Federal Court Blocks COVID-19 Vaccine Mandate for California Prisons
+Jeffrey Barrett, director of COVID-19 Genetics at the Wellcome Sanger Institute, thought that the early detection of the new variant could mean restrictions taken now would have a bigger impact than when the delta variant first emergedMORE NEWS: Fauci Warns of 'Potential' for Fifth COVID-19 Wave, Stresses Vaccines and Boosters

 “With delta, it took many, many weeks into India’s terrible wave before it became clear what was going on and delta had already seeded itself in many places in the world and it was too late to do anything about it,” he said.
 “We may be at an earlier point with this new variant so there may still be time to do something about it.”